|| Print ||

 Most questions can be solved informally among staff, but if a problem is tricky enough it requires a “formal ethical discernment.”
 Any employee can call for one of these, but generally a mission director will guide it.
 Each Providence acute care site has its own full-time mission director.
 They have three responsibilities: being a “fire-keeper” for the sponsoring religious order (Sisters of Providence); orchestrating community benefits and social responsibility; and guiding ethical processes.

-BY TOM COX | OB BLOGGER
+BY HANNAH WALLACE | OB BLOGGER

 Tuesday, July 01, 2014

 BY HANNAH WALLACE | OB BLOGGER

 BY JESSICA RIDGWAY | OB WEB EDITOR